joshembling/cache-machine/README.md

 You are free to use any caching provider you want e.g. Redis, DynamoDB.
 Refer to [Laravel's documentation on caching](https://laravel.com/docs/10.x/cache#configuration) for further assistance.

-This package is compatible with Laravel versions >= 10 and PHP versions >= 8.1.
+This package is compatible with Laravel versions 10 and 11 and PHP versions >= 8.2.

 ## Installation